-Action drug alerts

 Liaise with hospital staff with reference to patient discharge and TTA’s

 Involvement in quality improvement projects

 Undertake any other duties appropriate to the post as requested

 Working as a Practice Plus Group employee

 Everything we do is focused on providing a high standard of safe and effective patient care.
 When you’re part of the Practice Plus Group team, you don’t just have a job.
 You have a career.
 We work with you to help you grow in your role and take your career in the direction you want to go.
 If you want to move up the ladder, we’ll support you.
 If you want to stay in your role, that’s fine too.
 We’ll help you be the best you can be.